YufanWu147/SCOPE.CTN/docs/articles/NSCLC_IMC.md

 Next, we define the spatial neighborhood using use the k-nearest neighbors and compute the neighborhood cell type composition matrix.
-Here the number of nearest neighbors $`k`$ is set at default value 20.
+Here the number of nearest neighbors \\k\\ is set at default value 20.

 In addition, we enforce a distance boundary for the nearest neighbors and exclude the cells falling outside this radius.
 The boundary is